-Jeffrey Conklin-MillerAssistant Professor of the Practice of Christian Formation, and Director of the Master of Arts in Christian Practice Degree Program, and Associate Dean for Admissions
+Jeffrey Conklin-MillerAssistant Professor of the Practice of Christian Formation, Director of the Master of Arts in Christian Practice Degree Program, and Associate Dean for Admissions

 Duke Divinity School